Rio–São Paulo high-speed rail

 The Rio–São Paulo High-Speed Rail (Trem de Alta Velocidade Rio-São Paulo; Abbreviation: TAV RJ-SP) is a planned high-speed rail project to connect São Paulo and Rio de Janeiro.
 While originally planned to be operational by 2014 in time for the 20th FIFA World Cup, to be held in Brazil at a cost of $9 billion, as of May 2015 formal bidding for the project had yet to start, with the Brazilian government delaying the auction by "at least" one year in August 2013, pushing back hopes of completion to at least the 2020s.

 In 2023, TAV Brasil received authorization for the planning, construction and operation of the new high-speed line, with a redesigned project, removing the São Paulo-Campinas branch and airport stations from the project and moving the São Paulo and Rio stations from the city center.
+Later in September, CEO of TAV Brasil stated that this change was reverted.
+Rio de Janeiro station returned to the old Estaçao Leopoldina station (currently closed) and São Paulo station was moved to Água Branca station.